 DOE should prioritize rules based on the specific development cycles of each unique appliance industry.
-DOE prescribes a five-year gap between the publication of the final rule and the compliance date for standards for newly-covered products.
-In prioritizing establishment of new energy efficiency regulations for currently uncovered products, the CA IOUs believe DOE should reform the five-year delay for products where five years may be too long and for which the market is rapidly changing, such as lighting products and electronic equipment.
+EPCA prescribes a five-year gap between the publication of the final rule and the compliance date for standards of newly-covered products.
+In prioritizing the establishment of new energy efficiency regulations for currently uncovered products, the CA IOUs believe DOE should seek legislative changes that provide it more flexibility in setting earlier effective dates for products where the market is rapidly changing, such as lighting products and electronics equipment.

 One study suggests that consumer product development cycles typically take just under 2.5 years for new-to-the-world products (i.e., highly innovated products).
 Figure 3 is a graphical representation of the study results.
 For products and product lines with major revisions, (i.e., those potentially affected by a DOE standard), the average product development cycle is approximately 15 months.
 According to this study, on average, industrial firms have been taking 2.25 years to develop their more innovative projects.